Chris Gotterup betting profile: Sony Open in Hawaii - PGA TOUR

 Gotterup's advanced stats and rankings

-- Gotterup posted a positive Strokes Gained: Off-the-Tee average of 0.505 in his past five tournaments, his strongest statistical category.
+- Gotterup posted a 0.505 Strokes Gained: Off-the-Tee average in his past five tournaments, showing strength in his driving.

-- His Strokes Gained: Approach the Green averaged -0.452 in his past five tournaments, indicating room for improvement in his iron play.
+- In terms of Strokes Gained: Approach the Green in his past five starts, Gotterup recorded a -0.452 mark, indicating room for improvement with his iron play.

-- Around the greens, Gotterup averaged -0.395 Strokes Gained in his past five tournaments.

-- On the greens, Gotterup delivered a -0.335 Strokes Gained: Putting mark in his past five tournaments.
+- Around the green, Gotterup delivered a -0.395 Strokes Gained: Around-the-Green mark in his past five tournaments, while his putting showed a -0.335 average.

 All stats in this article are accurate for Gotterup as of the start of the Sony Open in Hawaii.